klust/SupercomputersForStarters/docs/C05_Summary1/C05_S04_Keywords.md

-through small files with size in the order of kilobytes so that the caching mechanisms in file systems cannot work, you will only reach a fraction of the theoretical bandwidth of those devices, and this again becomes more and more pronounced with every new generation as the peak bandwidth of SSDs improves quickly while the latency stays about the same.
+through small files with size in the order of kilobytes so that the caching mechanisms in file systems cannot work, you will only reach a fraction of the theoretical bandwidth of those devices, and this again becomes more and more pronounced with every new generation as the peak bandwidth of SSDs improves quickly while the latency actually gets worse as more bits are stored per cell, and doesn't really change much over generation for a given number of bits per cell.